shiftylogic/dev-http/README.md

 # dev-http
-Simple development web server (used for static content and testing / developing)
+Simple development web server.
+Used for serving static content from multiple file locations.